About Me Contact Us

 Frequently Asked Questions

-Yes!
-You can replace the eggs with flax eggs (2 tablespoons ground flaxseed mixed with 5 tablespoons water, rested for 5 minutes).
-The texture will be slightly softer, but they still hold together well and taste great.
+Yes.
+You can use flax eggs instead.
+The texture will be slightly softer, but they’ll still hold together well once cooled.

 How can I make them sweeter without adding sugar?